T-Fletcher/mailchimp-recurring-html-email-generator/README.md

 <!-- TODO: 2.
 It parses the HTML response and ensures it's valid -->
 3. It creates a Mailchimp email Template containing the HTML data via the Mailchimp API
 4. It creates a new Mailchimp Campaign using the new Template, and optionally saves it under an Campaign folder (if you've specified one)
-5. It schedules it to send to your nominated Mailchimp Audience at a time of your choosing
+5. It schedules it to send to your nominated Mailchimp Audience at a time of your choosing (must be in 15 minute increments, see [Introduction](#introduction))
 6. It cleans up all script artifacts and deletes the new Template since they're single use